MaximKomlev/react-toolbox-additions/src/pager/readme.md

 # Pager

-Provides functionality of pagination control, actually the component is not defined at(https://www.google.com/design/spec/components), but designed by using standart components from material design.
+Provides functionality of pagination control, actually the component is not defined at(https://www.google.com/design/spec/components), but designed by using standard components from material design utilizing react-toolbox components library (http://react-toolbox.com/).
 It is easy to use and configure, also it is highly customizable.

 <!-- example -->